 Brushing improperly is almost as bad as skipping brushing entirely.
 Take your time and move the brush gently in circular motions.
 This ensures any plaque is cleared away before it hardens and leads to gingivitis and calculus buildup.

-4. Don’t Forget Your Tongue
+Don’t Forget to Brush Your Tongue

-Plaque doesn’t just buildup on teeth — it can also build up on your tongue!
+Plaque doesn’t just build up on teeth — it can also build up on your tongue!
 This can lead to bad breath and other oral health issues.
 Every time you brush your teeth, gently brush your tongue as well.

 Use a Fluoride Toothpaste

 Toothpaste is often categorised according to its whitening power or flavour, but it is also important to choose a toothpaste that features fluoride as an ingredient.

 Fluoride has long been a mainstay in caring for a healthy mouth, and for good reason.
 It defends against tooth decay by fighting off germs and forming a protective barrier over teeth.

 If you are interested in switching to a fluoride toothpaste or want to know the best fluoride toothpaste, ask your dentist for a recommendation.

 Consider Including Mouthwash In Your Oral Hygiene Routine

 We find that many people skip mouthwash without realising how effective it is.
 It helps maintain good oral health in three ways: